Oleg Vladimirovich Krasilnikov: Career

 Krasilnikov authored more than 100 scientific papers, published in international journals, plus one monograph, and two patents.
 He participated in many international meetings and chaired some workshops.
 After 1981, his laboratory became known for experiments on channels induced in membranes by bacterial pore-forming toxins of the Staphylococcus aureus, Bacillus cereus, Shigella, Pasteurella - reconstituted in planar lipid bilayers (principally α-staphylotoxin because of its unique ability to recognize polymer molecules that passed through it, that was used later by Oxford Nanopore technologies for DNA nanopore sequencing).
 His research was strongly based on the study of the pore-forming transmembrane proteins.
 He developed new experimental methods to study internal physical properties and geometry of functioning ion channels (diameter, internal structure).
 His group developed a method of sizing ion channels by comparing them with the diameters of known polymers - polyethylene glycols (nonelectrolyte exclusion method).
 The diameters of the functioning toxins such as Bacillus anthracis, Staphylococcus aureus, Cholera toxin and others were measured.
 This line of research served as the basis for development of new approaches to study functional ion channels in vitro and in vivo using patch-clamp assays.

 Krasilnikov mentored 10 Ph.D. students, 1 Dr. Sci student, and 26 M.S. students in Biophysics.
 Two conferences dedicated to him - "Electrophysiology — theory and practice" - were held at the Biological Center of the Federal University of Pernambuco (CCB, UFPE) in 2013 and 2014.
+The h-index for his publications is 21.